 In no case, should the professor directly charge the student with the offense or impose any penalty.
 The professor confers with the dean to decide whether to proceed with a formal charge against the student.
 After reviewing the charge, the professor may decide to drop the charge, but the dean may not dismiss the charge without the professor’s consent.

-If the professor and dean disagree on whether to file a charge, the dean should communicate the disagreement to the Office of the President.
+If the professor and dean disagree on whether to file a charge, the dean should communicate the disagreement to the President.
 At the discretion of the President, a meeting between the dean, professor, and student may be called.

-If the decision is to file a formal charge, the dean notifies the student of the charge and proposed penalty in writing and advises the student of the right to pursue a formal hearing conducted by the Academic Review Board (ARB).
+If the decision is to file a formal charge, the dean notifies the student of the charge and proposed penalty in writing (email is acceptable) and advises the student of the right to pursue a formal hearing conducted by the Academic Review Board (ARB).

 The student has ten (10) working days following notification of the charge to decide to: